HMS Aubrietia (K96): Service history

+In 2000 the US President Bill Clinton acknowledged Horsforth's contribution to the war effort in a letter sent to MP Paul Truswell.
+The letter is in Horsforth Museum.

 From 1941 to 1944, Aubrietia saw service on convoy escort duty in the Battle of the Atlantic, the Mediterranean and North Africa.

 Royal Navy

 Between 12 January 1941 and 13 April 1945, Aubrietia escorted 85 convoys.

 In 1941, Aubrietia was part of the Atlantic convoy 3rd Escort Group operating out of the port of Greenock.